What to See & Do in Wawa

 Wawa is a road and rail connection to Ontario’s northern resource and mining towns.
 It is also provides access to two stunningly rugged parks: Pukuskwa National Park and Lake Superior Provincial Park.

-Wawa is on the northeast corner of Lake Superior, where the lake begins its southward drop to Sault Ste.
+Wawa is on the northeast corner of Lake Superior, east of, where the lake begins its southward drop to Sault Ste.
 Marie.
-Today the town lies at an important junction of highway 17 south and highway 101 east into the major mining cities of Ontario’s North along the Trans-Canada Highway North #11 corridor, and to Val d’Or, Quebec.
+Today the town lies at an important junction of highway 17 south and highway 101 east to Timmins, Matheson, and Kirkland Lake, major mining cities of Ontario’s North along the Trans-Canada Highway North #11 corridor, and to Val d’Or, Quebec.